Dayton Foundation: Discretionary Grants

 Applicant type: Nonprofit

-Location of project: Counties in Ohio: Darke County, Greene County, Miami County, Montgomery County, Preble County, Warren County Expand all
+Location of project: Counties in Ohio: Darke County, Greene County, Miami County, Montgomery County, Preble County, Warren County Show all

 We award grants to a full spectrum of 501(c)(3) tax-exempt nonprofit organizations – from social service to the arts to health and the environment – based upon worthy community efforts and the greatest community need.
 Generally grants are awarded to help launch new projects not addressed by existing organizations or to support special efforts of already-established not-for-profit organizations in the Dayton Region.
 The programs we consider for discretionary support are located primarily in Montgomery, Miami, Greene, Darke, Preble and Warren (north) counties.